Purpose of This Policy

 Relationship to the Governing Documents

 This Withdrawal Policy is a public explanatory document.
-It is not, by itself, the source of any lender's legal rights.
+It is not, by itself, the source of any Member's legal rights.
 The source of any actual rights and obligations is the applicable signed promissory note and related written documentation.

 General Withdrawal Principle